scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 This document has no IANA actions.

-The SCION AS and ISD number are SCION-specific numbers.
-They are currently allocated by Anapaya Systems, a provider of SCION-based networking software and solutions (see {{ISD-AS-assignments}}).
-This task is currently being transitioned from Anapaya to the SCION Association.
+The ISD and SCION AS number are SCION-specific numbers.
+They are currently allocated by Anapaya Systems, a provider of SCION-based networking software and solutions (see {{ISD-AS-assignments-Anapaya}}).
+This task is being transitioned from Anapaya to the SCION Association (see {{ISD-AS-assignments}}).

 --- back